pahosler/gatsby-equine-starter/src/pages/index.md

         beet pulp & soy bean hulls.
 Senior offers increased protein, amino acids, trace minerals, biotin, Lysine and vitamin fortifications that older horses with reduced digestive efficiency may benefit from.
-    - image: /img/EquineAdvantage_Render-3.png
-      name: Butternut Crunch
-      slug: equine-advantage-butternut-crunch
-      text: >-
-        Not textured, not good for your horse, do NOT feed your horse candy you silly person.
-Feed your horse good nutritious snacks like apples or carrots!
 partners:
   logo:
     - image: /img/Diamondv_logo-01.svg